alicestargazer/princeton-assembly/README.md

 # princeton-assembly

 A web application served on Django to help computer science students learn assembly language, through detailed walkthroughs of relevant examples.
-Resoure: COS 217 @ Princeton University.
+Resource: COS 217 @ Princeton University.

 Can be found at https://princeton-assembly.herokuapp.com/